Jasprit Bumrah: 2024: 2024 T20 World Cup, Border Gavaskar Trophy

 On 3 February 2024, during England's tour of India, in the second match of the series, Bumrah became the joint third-fastest (34 matches) Indian bowler and the fastest Indian pacer to take 150 wickets in Test cricket.
 He took 6 wickets for 45 runs, his third-best bowling figure in Tests, and was awarded the Player of the Match award.
 He became the first Indian fast bowler to reach the number one ranking in the ICC Test player rankings and the first bowler to achieve the number one ranking in all three formats of the game.
 He took 19 wickets in four matches and emerged as the third-highest wicket-taker of the series, behind Ravichandran Ashwin of India and Tom Hartley of England.

 Jasprit Bumrah (second from left, front row) with the 2024 T20 World Cup winning team and Indian Prime Minister Narendra Modi.

 In June 2024, Bumrah was part of India's squad for the 2024 ICC Men's T20 World Cup.
 He finished the tournament with 15 wickets at an economy rate of 4.17 runs per over, making him the second-highest wicket-taker for the team.
 In the tournament, he maintained an economy rate of 4.17 across eight matches, the best among bowlers with at least ten wickets.
-The next most economical was Anrich Nortje, who took 15 wickets at an economy rate of 5.74, with no other bowler in that group recording an economy below six.
+The next most economical was Anrich Nortje, who took 15 wickets at an economy rate of 5.74, with no other bowler in that group recording an economy below six.Bumrah also helped India win the India vs Pakistan match while defending a low score of 120 runs while taking 3 wickets and giving only 14 runs with the economy of 3.5 runs, his performance led to him getting the man of the match.
 Bumrah was named the player of the tournament following India's win in the final against South Africa.
 In the final vs South Africa, Bumrah helped deliver a near miraculous win for India; with South Africa needing only 30 runs from 30 balls and 6 wickets in hand, he gave away only 6 runs in 2 overs and took the wicket of Marco Jansen.